Santa Barbara County Cannabis Cultivation Practices

 Department of Cannabis Control (DCC).
 Press release for awarded projects is here.

 Why is this Research Important?

 The recent legalization of cannabis or marijuana production has introduced a “new”, unique and highly valuable crop to California that is on par with other major commodities like grapes, almonds and citrus.
 As with these other crops, scientists at the University of California work to address and improve the agricultural, social and ecological aspects of cannabis production.
-As such, we are interested in learning about your cannabis production practices.
+The goal of this research is to characterize cannabis production systems in Santa Barbara County.
+We are interested in learning about the different styles of production and unique crop management challenges faced by cannabis growers.
+Information gathered in this project will be useful for helping to identify research and education needs for cannabis production as well as documenting changes over time.
 By characterizing cannabis production systems, UC scientists will be able to identify key production issues and subsequently develop relevant research and extension programs to support cannabis growers.

 Who Should Participate?

-This survey is open to anyone who produces a cannabis crop in California.
+This research project is open to anyone who produces a cannabis crop in Santa Barbara County.

 Who We Are / Contact Us

-This survey is being conducted by a collaborative team of scientists from UC Berkeley, UC Riverside and The Nature Conservancy (contacts below).
-If you have any questions about your rights or treatment as a research participant in this study, please contact Van Butsic (email@example.com / 510-666-5400) and Houston Wilson (firstname.lastname@example.org / 559-646-6519).
+If you have any questions about your rights or treatment as a research participant in this study, please contact:

 Thank you for sharing your insights and opinions with us.